magrueni/firesize_publi/README.md

-# Modelling the effect of VPD on maximum fire size and severity in Europe
+### Data and code for "increasing aridity causes larger and more severe forest fires across Europe"

-code and data for the publication in GCB entitled: Increasing aridity causes larger and more severe forest fires across Europe
+This repository holds code and data for the publication in GCB entitled: Increasing aridity causes larger and more severe forest fires across Europe (manuscript accepted)